aggregat4/dendriform/JOURNAL.md

 `blogpost`

 It seems like common shared styles for web components are not completely solved generically.
 There is a cavalcade of sort of maybe options as discussed on <https://www.smashingmagazine.com/2016/12/styling-web-components-using-a-shared-style-sheet/>.
 The two "best" options at the moment seem to be the inclusion of a `<link>` element before your inline styles for the web component that points to a shared stylesheet or to actually inline all the shared styles.
 I have currently opted for the latter, but will try the former.

+## 2020-03-27

+I think I've fixed the GC performance issue, mostly.
+I switched to a histogram based approach: on startup I count how many events there are for a given discriminator key.
+This means that all counts larger than 1 indicate that some events can be garbage collected for that key.
+In the regular GC cycle I go over the historgram, gather deletion candidates and bulk delete them.

+The histogram generation requires all stored events and builds a large map in memory.
+The downside is that this takes quite a bit of time (around 1.5 s for 10 000 events in the workflowy export) and quite a bit of memory.
+On the other hand there is only the up front cost and each real GC phase afterwards is much faster because it is so efficient to determine candidates.

+Originally this initial histogram building time was blocking the UI but I've moved to an approach to use a cursor to iterate over the indexeddb events and to read only batches events scheduled in a requestAnimationFrame (RAF) call.
+I try to automatically adjust the batch size based on the time required and to stay under the 16ms between frames.
+This is not yet perfect, especially my batch size determining algorithm is suboptimal, but it is much better and it basically prevents any pauses.
+FPS only drops to 40 or so while running.

+Two remaining optimisations I could do:
+* Do the actual GC calls with the same approach: when a lot of events need to be GCed (lot of editing in the tree) this GC time can also ramp up to more than 100ms
+* Do the batch size determination more robustly, in fact instead of determining the batch size, I should just check the time

+I implemented the time based windowing, that does work more stable.
+During the histogram building I still get a lot of dips in FPS that seem to contain only JIT and GC work from the browser.
+Am I generating too much garbage?

+But it seems a bit better.